LOCATION & POSITION INFORMATION:

 Submission of a resume and/or SF-10 application in lieu of the online application or official Louisiana employment application as referenced above;

-The Office of the Lieutenant Governor and the Department of Culture, Recreation and Tourism are participants in the E-Verify system for identification and employment eligibility purposes.
+The Department of Natural Resources is a participant in the E-Verify system for identification and employment eligibility purposes.

-A master's degree in English, speech, journalism, marketing, mass communications, broadcasting, public relations or library science will substitute for the one year of required experience.
+A bachelor's degree with 24 hours in petroleum engineering or geology will substitute for the one year of required experience.

-A master's degree in English, French, speech, journalism, marketing, mass communications, broadcasting or public relations will substitute for the one year of required experience.
+A master's degree or Ph.D. in any of the qualifying fields will substitute for the one year of required experience.